jeremypbeasley/canlis_j/studio.markdown

 items:
 - title: The Manual Vol. 01
   desc: |-
-    We made a book —just for our staff.
+    This book was never supposed to leave the building.
+    <br><br>
+    Six years ago we set out to create a book.
+Somewhere along the way, we realized what our restaurant needed wasn't a coffee table book—it needed a manual.
+    <br><br>
-    It's all about who we are, what we believe about hospitality, and the stories that made us.
-In typical fashion, we went all out: spending five years writing, photographing, unarchiving, and designing something we're proud to give to our people.
+    Part history book, part manifesto, and part yearbook, The Manual, Vol. 01 is our attempt to capture who we are, what we believe about hospitality, and the stories that shaped this place.
+    <br><br>
+    For our 75th anniversary, we decided to sell 75 copies to raise money and awareness of our friends over at Vision House, a Seattle organization providing housing to families experiencing homelessness.
   year: 2025
   type: Objects
   price: 450